504 Gateway Timeout Error

 WP Engine Support is also on stand-by 365, 24×7 to help should you start seeing any 504 errors, or if you need help identifying the cause of 504 errors.

-To understand the cause of a 504 Gateway Timeout error on your site, it’s first important to understand what gateway is timing out.
-On WP Engine environments, the gateway is specifically referring to a queueing system where requests wait to be processed by PHP.
+To understand the cause of a 504 Gateway Timeout error on a site, it’s best to first understand what a gateway timing out means.
+On WP Engine environments, the “gateway” refers to the uncached request queueing system.

-But what happens when both the PHP workers are busy and the backlog queue is filled?
-When a new request comes in, older requests are then “evicted” from that queue to keep requests streamlined and allow for new traffic to continue being served.
+When all the PHP workers are full and the backlog is full, this is where 504 errors can begin.
+When a new request comes in at this point, older requests are then “evicted” from the backlog queue to keep requests streamlined and allow for new traffic to continue being served.

-When requests are evicted from the backlog queue, they receive a 504 Gateway Timeout error.
+When a request is evicted from the PHP worker backlog queue, a 504 error occurs.

-In some cases, specific IP addresses or user-agents might be spamming your site with uncached requests.
-You can take a look at your Access Logs in the User Portal to identify any patterns.
-Look at the Apache tab to see only uncached requests, or the Nginx tab to see all requests (including static resources).
+In some cases, specific IP addresses or user-agents might be over-queueing the site with uncached requests.
+Take a look at the site’s Access Logs and Error Logs in the User Portal to identify any patterns.

 504 and 502 Errors

 502 Bad Gateway errors may look deceptively similar to 504 Gateway Timeout errors, but the reasons behind them are different.
-502 errors happen when a request takes longer than 60 seconds to complete and is automatically rejected.
-You can learn more about this in our Troubleshooting 502 Errors article.
+502 errors happen when a request being processed by a PHP worker takes longer than 60 seconds to complete and is automatically rejected.

-You may run into situations where you are seeing both 502 errors and 504 errors happen simultaneously.
-This can happen when too many long-running requests happen at once.
-Long-running processes can stay lodged in your available PHP Workers queue, and prevent many backlogged requests from being handled.
-Eventually 60 seconds passes and those long requests are rejected.
-But until then, that PHP worker is not able to take another request from the queue.
+If both 502 errors and 504 errors happen simultaneously this means that too many long requests are happening at once.
+Long-running processes can stay lodged in the available PHP Workers queue, and prevent many backlogged requests from being handled.
+After 60 seconds any requests that are still processing are cut off and rejected from queue.
+Until that point, however, that PHP worker is occupied and is not able to take another request from the queue.